 The Supervisor Role

-To change to the supervisor role, log out of Zoomdata and log back in as the supervisor (as shown in Figure 4).
+To change to the supervisor role, log out of Zoomdata and log back in as the supervisor.
 Your Zoomdata installation (whether stand-alone or scale-out) provides for one supervisor role.
 This role is permanent and cannot be deleted.

-The supervisor role lets you access and manage account-level functions (as shown in Figure 5) including:
+The supervisor role lets you access and manage account-level functions including:

 - Managing users